CorningWare

-Corning Ware, also written CorningWare, was originally a brand name for a unique glass-ceramic (Pyroceram) cookware resistant to thermal shock.
-It was first introduced in 1958 by Corning Glass Works (later Corning Inc.) in the United States.
-The brand was later spun off with the sale of the Corning Consumer Products Company subsidiary (now known as Corelle Brands of Rosemont, Illinois).
+Corning Ware, also written CorningWare, is a brand of unique glass-ceramic (Pyroceram) cookware resistant to thermal shock introduced in 1958 by Corning Glass Works (later Corning Inc.) in the United States.
+The brand was later spun off with the sale of the Corning Consumer Products Company subsidiary, now known as Corelle Brands.

 Pyroceram has properties similar to glass and ceramic, and CorningWare was advertised as being capable of being taken from the refrigerator or freezer and used directly on the stovetop, in an oven or microwave, under a broiler, and go into a dishwasher.

+After being discontinued in the U.S. in 2001, the Pyroceram-based line of CorningWare was reintroduced there in 2008 as CorningWare StoveTop.

-CorningWare is sold worldwide, and it is popular in North America, Asia, and Australia.
+In early 2022, sales of Pyroceram-based CorningWare were temporarily discontinued in the USA but reappeared on the market in early 2023.
+It continues to be sold worldwide, and it is popular in North America, Asia, and Australia.

 History

 Discovery

 In 1953 S. Donald Stookey of the Corning Research and Development Division accidentally discovered Pyroceram, a white glass-ceramic material capable of withstanding a thermal shock of up to 450 K (840 °F).
 He was working with photosensitive glass and placed a piece in a furnace, planning on heating it to 600 degrees Fahrenheit.
 When he checked on his sample, the furnace was at 900 degrees and the glass had turned milky white.
 He reached into the furnace with tongs to discard the sample, and it slipped and hit the floor without shattering.

 Pyroceram was originally used in the ballistic missile program as a heat-resistant material for nose cones.